CHRONOLAW PRIVACY POLICY

 Consult your bar association's ethics guidance regarding technology use.

-ChronoLaw operates from the United States, and all data is stored and processed on US-based servers (Render and Vercel US data centers only).
+ChronoLaw operates from the United States, and all data is stored and processed on US-based servers (AWS and Vercel US data centers only).

 If you access the Platform from outside the United States, your information will be transferred to, stored, and processed in the United States.
 By using the Platform, you consent to this transfer.